nicolasb183/electricity_pillory/README.md

 # Electricity Pillory
 Electricity Pillory is a docker-compose that is based on python, grafana and an influxDB.
-The Electricity Pillory pull electricity meetering data from the Danish TSO's (Energinet) platform eloverblik.dk and vizaulizes it in a grafana dashboard.
+The Electricity Pillory pulls electricity meetering data from the Danish TSO's (Energinet) platform eloverblik.dk and vizaulizes it in a grafana dashboard.
 After adding a user to the pillory the software pulls the data automatically and updates it once a day.
 Thus it is easily possible to build your own electricity dashboard and follow your own consumption/production on the dash.

 ## Available features
 - Add a user without specifying a meeteringID (leave it blank) will pull the data on the first meeteringpoint the eloverblik API sends